BianchiGiulia/Portfolio/Airbnb_Data_Analysis/readme.md

 This project is a thorough application of data analysis techniques on the Airbnb Amsterdam dataset, acquired from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 The core objective is to uncover patterns, trends, outliers, and unusual distributions within the data, providing valuable insights into the Amsterdam Airbnb market.

 **⚠️N.B.⚠️**: since the size of the notebook and html file was too big, it has been uploaded without outputs.
-This latter can be seen in the relevant .pdf file.
+This latter can be seen fully in the relevant .pdf file, or part of it have been uploaded in separate notebooks:

+*    `EDA_STAT.ipynb` : encompass the whole cleaning process and descriptive statistics
+*    `CORRELATION_static.ipynb` : correlation analysis with static plots

+The visualization of interactive plots on Github is *work in progress*.
+In the meantime you can have a look at the second part of the  [full code](https://github.com/BianchiGiulia/Portfolio/blob/main/Airbnb_Data_Analysis/Airbnb_Amsterdam_Listings.ipynb).

 Data Source
 -----------